An American Assassin Thriller

 Read an Excerpt

 RAPP secured the gray nylon rope to a cast-iron vent stack and walked to the edge of the roof.
 He glanced at the balcony two floors below and then looked out across the City of Light.
 Sunrise was a few hours off and the flow of late-night revelers had faded to a trickle.
 It was that rare moment of relative inactivity that even a city as vibrant as Paris fell under once each day.
 Every city had its own unique feel, and Rapp had learned to pay attention to the ebb and flow of their natural rhythms.
 They had their similarities just like people.
-For all of the hang-ups about individuality,...see more
+For all of the hang-ups about individuality, few understood... see more